ergo/ziggurat_foundations/docs/integrations.rst

                        ziggurat_foundations.ext.pyramid.sign_in

-or by adding the following to your applications __init__.py configurator file (both methods yeild the same result):
+or by adding the following to your applications __init__.py configurator file (both methods yield the same result):

 .. code-block:: python